soderalohastrom/gitpodcast/README.md

 ## Acknowledgements

-Shoutout to [Romain Courtois/Ahmed Khalil]'s [Gitingest/Gitdiagram](https://gitingest.com/)  [Gitdiagram](https://gitdiagram.com/) for inspiration and styling
+Shoutout to [Romain Courtois/Ahmed Khalil]'s [Gitingest](https://gitingest.com/) and [Gitdiagram](https://gitdiagram.com/) for inspiration and styling

 ## 📈 Rate Limits

 I am currently hosting it for free with the following rate limits.
 If you would like to bypass these, self-hosting instructions are provided.
-I also plan on adding an input for your own Anthropic API key.
+I also plan on adding an input for your own OpenAI API key.

 Podcast generation:

-- 1 request per minute
-- 5 requests per day
+- 15 API calls/minute via Gemini Flash Exp.
+2.0 for Github -> SSML
+- 0.5 million characters for SSML -> Speech (via Azure Speech Service)

 ## 🤔 Future Steps

 - Allow user to choose Voices
 - Remove dependence on Anthopic of token count
-- Give a download button
 - Allow user prompts